EdwinWenink/ai-ethics-tool-landscape/README.md

 An archetype for the [correct format](/archetypes/_default.md) is provided under `/archetypes`.
 If you have `hugo` installed, you can use this archetype to easily add a tool to the content section with `hugo new tools/newtool.md`.

-It is allowed that a tool addresses multiple values, categories, and design phases.
+It is allowed that a tool addresses multiple values, categories, and stages of AI development.
 It is also possible that a tool is available in multiple languages.
 Therefore these field values are provided as an array.